meshtastic/meshtastic/website/docs/software/android/usage.md

 ### Theme

-This allows you to change between light and dark themes, or to select the system default
+This allows you to change between light and dark themes, or to select the system default.

 <!--image-->